Carla Rice

 Carla Rice is a Canadian educator, project director, consultant, speaker and author on women's body image issues.
-She is a Tier II Canadian Research Chair in care, gender and relationships in the College of Social and Applied Human Sciences at the University of Guelph in Ontario, Canada.
+She is a Tier I Canadian Research Chair in Feminist Studies and Social Practice in the College of Social and Applied Human Sciences at the University of Guelph in Ontario, Canada.
 This role includes the challenging of stereotypes through the investigation of ways that perceptions of women's bodies can be changed through images and stories.

 Early life and education

 Rice completed her honors Bachelor of Arts degree at Harvard University in June 1985, graduating magna cum laude for her thesis, Fashion, Feminism, and Conflict: The Politics of Dress Reform from 1850-1914.
 She continued her studies at the Ontario Institute for Studies in Education, earning her Master of Education in Applied Psychology in November 1993, with her qualifying research paper, The Politics of Program Development: Women's Services, State Power, and Social Change.